Sheriff to take over probe of police shooting death of Cleveland boy

 He said the decision would add transparency and an “extra layer of separation and impartiality.”
 Cuyahoga County includes the city of Cleveland.

+Attorneys for the Rice family said in a statement they were “cautiously optimistic” transferring the investigation would ensure its impartiality.

+“We are further hopeful that this independent investigation will shed some light on why the police car nearly drove on top of Tamir Rice, and why he was shot less than two seconds after officers converged,” the statement said.

-Activists and attorneys for Rice’s family have called for an independent inquiry into the shooting, and Jackson said last month he also was interested in having an outside agency investigate.
+Jackson said last month he also was interested in having an outside agency investigate the incident, which was caught on video.

 The Rice shooting came at a time of heightened scrutiny over use of force by U.S. police.
 Cleveland’s police force has been under a U.S. Department of Justice investigation, which found last month that the department systematically engages in excessive use of force.